Eve Kosofsky Sedgwick: Death

-In 1990, she found a lump on her breast while she was getting her post-doctoral fellowship.
+In 1990, during the period when she was getting her post-doctoral fellowship, she found a lump on her breast.
 She underwent a radical mastectomy where all of her right breast and all of the lymph nodes from her right armpit were removed.
 She underwent chemotherapy.
 In the fall of 1996, cancer was found in Sedgwick's spine as well.
 She received treatment at Memorial Sloan Kettering for six months, where she had a series of radiation treatments to the portion of her spine affected by cancer.

 By 2005, Sedgwick's basic cancer treatment had been stable.
 In the beginning of 2006, it was found that Sedgwick's cancer had resurfaced and spread again in her bone and liver.
 She died on April 12, 2009, at age 58 in New York City, after moving closer to her husband, though they continued to live separately.